jellyfin-archive/jellyfin-blog/content/posts/jellyfin-10-6-0.md

 <!--more-->

 With more than 500 pull requests merged between the server and the web client, Jellyfin 10.6.0 brings an incredibly number of new features, improvements and bug fixes.
-It's huge release and we have a lot to cover, so let's get to it!
+It's a huge release and we have a lot to cover, so let's get to it!

 # SyncPlay